Last Updated on

 To be clear, there is some debate about whether CTR and Dwell Time are actually ranking factors, but the growing consensus seems to be that they are.

-And given what we know about Google’s increased emphasis on the SEO and quality, both CRT and Dwell Time make sense as ranking factors.
-When you combine them, they’re an indicator how relevant the content is to the users.
+And given what we know about Google’s update increased emphasis on the San Diego SEO and quality, both CRT and Dwell Time make sense as ranking factors.
+When you combine them, they’re an indicator of how relevant the content is to the users.

 So how do you optimize for CTR and Dwell Time?
 For CTR, focus on creating clickable, attractive headlines.
 Additionally, create meta descriptions that make the user want to want to find out more about the content itself.